neerajk555/SQL-Training-exercise/module-05-joins/08-Take-Home-Challenges.md

 FROM city_rev
 WHERE revenue = (SELECT MAX(revenue) FROM city_rev)
 ORDER BY city;
+*/

--- D) Map order to most recent prior session (outline) -- Option 1 (MySQL 8.0+): use LATERAL (CROSS APPLY) pattern via correlated subquery -- Select s.session_id where s.user_id=o.user_id and s.started_at<=o.order_date -- Order by started_at desc limit 1.
+-- D) Map order to most recent prior session (outline) -- Use correlated subquery - covered in this module's concepts -- Select s.session_id where s.user_id=o.user_id and s.started_at<=o.order_date -- Order by started_at desc limit 1.
 ```
 Trade-offs
-- For D, a correlated subquery per order may be fine at small scale; for large data, pre-aggregate sessions per user or use window functions.
+- Correlated subqueries work well for this use case with moderate data volumes.

 ---